codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="40%"
 %}

-Filters include:

-* Tagged/untagged images
-* Base image name
-* Git branch
-* Tag
-* Pipeline volumes

-Multiple filters work in an `AND` manner.
+**Actions for Docker images**

-On the right side of the screen, you also have a list of buttons for actions on each Docker image.
+On the right are the actions available foreach Docker image.
-These are:
+You can:

-* Launching a Docker image as a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/)
+* Launch a Docker image as a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/)
-* Promoting a Docker image (explained in the following sections)
+* Promote a Docker image (explained in the following sections)
-* Looking at the Docker commands that allow you to pull the image locally on your workstation
+* Pull the image locally on your workstation with different commands
-* Re-running the pipeline that created this image
+* Re-run the pipeline that created the image

 ## Pulling Docker images